rugpanov/google-project-management/README.md

 **Cost-benefit analysis** is the process of adding up the expected value of a project—the benefits—and comparing them to the dollar costs.
 **Return on investment (ROI) = (G - C) / C**, G - the financial gains you expect from the project, and C - the upfront and ongoing costs of your investment in the project.

+**Objectives and key results (OKR)** - combines a goal and a metric to determine a measurable outcome.